pragnyanramtha/lecture/birds Cage.md

-Now, this gets us to another point, which is to stop living like a bird in someone's cage.
+Now, this gets us to point, which is to stop living like a bird in someone's cage.

+if you actually follow your goals , there will be people who judge you every step in the way.

 For a very long time in my life,
 I used to worry about what other people thought of me very seriously.